TobiasPSP/doneland_sources/Components/Power/Battery/Battery Testers/All-In-One Testers/Four-Bay Battery Tester/readme.md

 | LED  | one *red* LED per battery bay:<br/>- *off:* no test<br/>- *blinking:* test running<br/>- *on:* test completed |
 | Display | - Color-TFT<br/>- Backlight |

 ### Power Supply

 Unlike its single-battery predecessor, this device no longer uses an internal battery for power supply and always requires *external USB power*.

 **Both** *USB-C* connectors serve as *power input*, and you can connect *either one*.
-However, during charging, each *USB-C connector* supplies power to only *two battery bays*, and you would need to connect external power to both *USB C* connectors if you want to use all four battery bays at the same time:
+However, during charging, each *USB-C connector* supplies power to only *two battery bays*, and you would need to connect external power to both *USB-C* connectors if you want to use all four battery bays at the same time:

 * **Left USB-C:** supplies charging power to the left two battery bays
 * **Right USB-C:** supplies charging power to the right two battery bays

+> [!IMPORTANT]
+> Since this tester can work with *four* batteries at the same time, it may **draw considerable power**: when all four battery bays are *charging* at the same time, this may cause currents of up to *4A*.
+Make sure your *5V power supply* is capable of delivering this much power, or do not use all four channels simultaneously to charge the batteries under test.

 ### Fan

 This tester has a fan that is mounted on top of the four load resistors (4 Ohms each).
 Thanks to the fan covering (and cooling) the load resistors, there is no risk anymore for accidental burns, and the resistors stay at moderate temperatures.

 <img src="images/four_bay_18650_battery_tester_buttons_t.png" width="80%" height="80%" />